-Battery voltage Operational state Action to take No voltage Not powered Restore the battery supply.
-Not powered See chapter: "battery supply issue"
+Battery voltage Operational state Action to take No voltago o voltage Not powered Restore the battery supply.
+No voltage See chapter: "battery supply issue"

 Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
 Contact your Victron dealer or distributor.
 Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
 If charging does not start, see chapter: "Batteries are not charged".